teacherseatdocs/teacherseat-developer-guide/how-tos/systems-development/setup.md

 mkdir -p ~/Sites/teacherseat/ts_backend/student
 ```

-A Rails application will need the followin Core engines installed:
+A Rails application will need the following Core engines installed:

 - `ts_admin_dsh` - Dashboard Service (the homepage dashboard admin's first see when they login)
 - `ts_admin_iam` — Identity and Access Management (how we manage users and permissions)